The 7 Cursed Objects You Should Never Take Home From Hawaii

 What All 7 of These Things Have in Common

-The word locals use is malama ‘aina.
-Care for the land.
-It’s not a tourism slogan.
 It’s a way of living that Native Hawaiians have practiced for well over a thousand years on islands that are, when you think about it, startlingly small and fragile in the middle of the largest ocean on Earth.

 The land here isn’t background scenery.
 It’s a living record of ancestors, battles, ceremonies, and relationships between people and forces that most visitors will never fully understand in a two-week trip.
 And that’s okay.
 You don’t need to understand it all to respect it.

 Every stone and sacred site on these islands is worth protecting fiercely.
-The forced conversion, the land seizures, the cultural suppression – all of that history means every piece of volcanic coastline that’s still standing matters.
+The forced conversion, the land seizures, the cultural suppression, all of that history means every piece of volcanic coastline that’s still standing matters.

 When a tourist takes a lava rock or scoops black sand into a bag, they’re usually not thinking about any of that.
 They’re thinking about their coffee table at home.